-Zucchini Bajji is an Indian Style Zucchini Fritters recipe that is easy to make and a delicious snack made with Zucchini (also known as Courgette), chickpea flour, rice flour, and a few spices.
-These are perfect for evening tea and also great during winter and monsoon.
+Zucchini Bajji is an Indian-style zucchini fritters that’s easy to make and delicious.
+Made with zucchini (also known as courgette), besan (gram flour), rice flour, and a few spices, these fritters are perfect for evening tea and are especially enjoyable during winter and monsoon seasons.

 Ingredients